JeffDeCola/my-cheat-sheets/software/development/development-environments/virtualbox-cheat-sheet/README.md

 ## SHARED CLIPBOARD & DRAG AND DROP

-The following is required to use these features:
+The following is required to use these features,

 * Shared folder enabled
 * Guest Additions installed